 - Melt the butter in a large saute pan.
 Add the minced onion and celery.
 Simmer for 5 minutes or until tender.
 Remove from heat.

-- In a large bowl, combine the crumbled cornbread, soup, broth, egg, and seasonings.
-Add the onion and celery mixture and mix well.
+- Add the onion and celery mixture and mix well.

-- Pour into prepared dish and bake uncovered for 30 minutes or until lightly browned.
-The center of the dressing should be set (not jiggly).
-However, don't over bake the dressing or it may get dry.
+- Pour into prepared dish and bake uncovered for 30-40 minutes or until lightly browned.
+The center of the dressing should be set (not raw or jiggly).
+TIP: check the dressing after 30 minutes of baking.
+If not yet set, stir and bake for another 5 minutes and check again for doneness and browning.
+Add another additional 5 minutes if not set.
+However, don't over bake the dressing or it will get dry.

 - Try to make the cornbread a day in advance or at least several hours before you plan to prepare the dressing.
 It needs time to completely cool so that you can use your fingers to crumble the cornbread.